Noisy Beeping Networks: Simulation of message passing protocols over networks

-\begin{remark} We mention that the simulation of Algorithm~\ref{alg:simcongest} can be made efficient.
-To this end, one needs to employ an efficient version of the Rajagopalan-Schulman coding assuming stochastic noise, such as the one described in~\cite{GMS14} or as described in~\cite{ABEGH16}. \end{remark}
+\begin{remark} Despite the fact that the coding of Theorem~\ref{thm:RS} is computationally inefficient, note that the simulation of Algorithm~\ref{alg:simcongest} can be made efficient.
+To this end, one needs to employ an efficient (randomized) version of the Rajagopalan-Schulman coding such as the one described in~\cite{GMS14} or as described in~\cite{ABEGH19}. \end{remark}